Accessibility & Support

 ADA Accessible Computers on the Main Library's third floor

 In addition to resources at our library, you can access resources available through other libraries.
 For example, the Talking Book and Braille Service (TBBS) provides audio and braille library service via mail or digital download to any Illinois resident who is unable to read standard print material due to a permanent or temporary visual or physical disability.
-To learn more, contact us now and learn more from the Illinois Secretary of State & State Librarian »
+To learn more, contact us now or visit the Illinois Secretary of State & State Librarian website.

 Elevator access